antonizoon/madoka-threads/README.md

 This is part of the Bibliotheca Anonoma's initiative to save all the Madoka threads from /a/ into a Madoka Crate (#5) for eventual archival in the Internet Archive.

+When saving, please follow the thread hierarchy.
+See "Anime/General Threads/Episode 1" for a good example of how pages are saved.

 For more information, [see this page](http://wiki.puella-magi.net/Madoka_Crate).

 ## Helpful scripts